-Why encouraging research to improve treatments for hearing loss, including medical devices, is important
+Why encouraging research to improve treatments for hearing loss, including medical devices, and tinnitus, is important

 Hearing loss is a major public health issue, affecting over 12 million people in the UK - around one out of every five people.
 Globally, around 466 million people have disabling hearing loss, requiring rehabilitation to be able to hear well.
+Tinnitus affects over 7 million adults in the UK - or one out of every seven people.

-Current medical interventions are largely limited to hearing aids and cochlear implants.
+Current medical interventions for hearing loss are largely limited to hearing aids and cochlear implants.
 While these devices benefit many, they do not reproduce the clarity and richness of natural hearing and can perform poorly when there is a high level of background noise, or when listening to music.
+There are currently no cures for tinnitus, only ways to manage the condition, which don't work for everyone affected.

-There is an urgent need to improve existing technologies, and to develop new interventions to prevent hearing loss and restore natural hearing.
+There is therefore an urgent need to improve existing technologies, and to develop new interventions to prevent hearing loss, restore natural hearing, and silence tinnitus.